 Proposals should advance empirical or theoretical research, must fit within the mission of the Presley Center, and be directly relevant and informative to criminal justice policy and practice in the State of California.
-Proposals that focus on interventions, community services, or community activism - without a research component - will not be considered.
+Proposals that focus on interventions, community services, or community activism and have no research component will not be considered.

-Fellowship awards are for one quarter, include a stipend of \$7,523.001, and cover resident fees and tuition.
-(This award does not cover the non-resident supplemental tuition).
+Fellowship awards are for one quarter, include a stipend of \$7,749.001, and cover resident fees and tuition.
+(This award does not cover non-resident supplemental tuition).

-This call for proposals is for the 2021-2022 Academic Year.
-Fellowship recipients may choose which quarter (Fall 2021, Winter 2022, or Spring 2022) to receive funding.
+This call for proposals is for the 2022-2023 Academic Year.
+Fellowship recipients may choose which quarter (Fall 2022, Winter 2023, or Spring 2023) to receive funding.

 Eligibility and requirements.
 Fellowships are open to UCR PhD students in any discipline, who are in good standing in their program.
-Due to an agreement with Graduate Division and because funding is tied to year of entry, this fellowship opportunity is only available to students who began at UCR during the 2018/19, 2019/20, or 2020/21 academic year.
+Due to an agreement with Graduate Division and because funding is tied to year of entry, this fellowship opportunity is only available to students who began at UCR during the 2018/19, 2019/20, 2020/21, or 2021/22 academic year.
 The Presley Center seeks to support graduate students who have not previously received this fellowship.